SemanticMatter/ci-cd/docs/workflows/cd_release.md

 | `changelog_exclude_labels` | Comma-separated list of labels to exclude from the CHANGELOG.md. | No | _Empty string_ | _string_ |
 | `publish_on_pypi` | Whether or not to publish on PyPI.</br></br>**Note**: This is only relevant if 'python_package' is 'true', which is the default. | No | `true` | _boolean_ |

-Inputs related to building and releasing the documentation.
+Inputs related to building and releasing the documentation in general.

 | **Name** | **Description** | **Required** | **Default** | **Type** |
 |:--- |:--- |:---:|:---:|:---:|